How it works

 A term whose phonetics overlap a common word (and so triggers false positives at the speech-recognition layer) can be marked LLM-only.
 The transcribe stage skips it; the LLM hint still applies.

 No cloud transcription.
 No per-call cost.
 No cold-start delay once the model has loaded.
-Audio bytes never leave your Mac.
+Audio bytes never leave your Mac — they aren't even handed across a process boundary.
+Parleq has no listening sockets bound on the default ASR path; reviewers can verify with `lsof -i -nP -a -p $(pgrep -n ParleqApp)`.

 Clean up